Barriers to Care Fast Facts

 • Language, education or cultural barriers

 A Health Professional Shortage Area (HPSA) is an area within the United States with a shortage of health care professionals.
-Federal regulatiobns stipulate that, in order to be considered as having a shortage of providers, an area must have a population-to-provider ratio of a certain threshold.
-For dental care, the population to provider ratio must be at least 5,000 to 1 (4,000 to 1 if there are unusually high needs in the community).
+Federal regulations stipulate that, in order to be considered as having a shortage of providers, an area must have a population-to-provider ratio of a certain threshold.
+For dental care, the population to provider ratio must be at least 5,000 to 1, or 4,000 to 1 if there are unusually high needs in the community.

-As of September 30, 2022, there were 7,192 total dental HPSA designations within the US, which would require an additional 11,896 dental providers to meet this need.
+As of April 1, 2024, there were 6,826 total dental HPSA designations within the US, which would require an additional 9,814 dental providers to meet this need.
+More than 57 million Americans are affected by these shortages of dental care providers.

 ASDA Policy